 People with rosacea have more mites in their pores.

-We’ve known that skin affected by rosacea has a greater numbers of mites in the pores.
-What we haven’t known is just what the connection is between the mites and rosacea’s skin problems.
-But, the puzzle is starting to take form.
+We've known that rosacea prone complexions have a greater number of mites in the pores.
+We haven’t understood what, if any, the connection is between mites and rosacea, until now.

 There are two bacteria that may be to blame, Bacillus oleronius and Staphylococcus epidermidis.
 Interestingly, these microbes are sensitive to the antibiotics that we dermatologists have used for years to treat rosacea.
 It may have been the mite's bacteria that we've been treating all along.
 Conclusions haven't been reached but it's fascinating, surprising, and just a little creepy.

-So what are the facts that we do know about demodex mites on our skin?
+What are the facts about demodex mites on our skin?

 - Demodex mites live for less than 3 weeks and their eggs hatch in less than 3 days.

 - They have to be in a pore to survive; they can’t live outside the pore.
 They only come out of the pore at night to mate, traveling at most ½ inch away from their home for dating purposes!
 When done, they scramble back down into their pore to lay their eggs.
-Click here to see the best (and grossest) pictures that I could find of demodex mites stuffed into human pores head first (which is how they like it): Shootingparrots.co.uk and psmicrographs.co.uk
+Click here to see the best (and grossest) pictures that I could find of Demodex mites stuffed into human pores head first (which is how they like it): Shootingparrots.co.uk .

 - The bacterium S. epidermidis is a normal skin bacterium, but it is found to be more prevalent in the facial pustules and inflamed eyelash line of rosacea blepharitis.